edlongman/inet/tutorials/queueing/doc/Delayer.rst

 Delayer
 =======

-In this test, packets are produced periodically by an active packet source (ActivePacketSource).
+In this step, packets are produced periodically by an active packet source (ActivePacketSource).
 The produced packets are delayed (PacketDelayer) for a random amount of time.
 Finally, the packets are sent into a passive packet sink (PassivePacketSink).